umccr/orcabus/lib/workload/stateful/stacks/authorization-manager/README.md

 - **UMCCR Cognito User Pool**

   Sourced from the UMCCR Cognito User Pool, defined in the infrastructure Terraform repository.
 The AWS Cognito User Pool is expected to have an `admin` group, which will be used in the policy.
+Note that the JWT must be generated with the latest token containing the proper Cognito group claims for it to work.
+This also applies when a user is removed from the group; the JWT must expire to become invalid.

 ### Policy